iknowaditya/pomodoro_timer/README.md

 ### `PomodoroTimer` Component

-This is the main component for the Pomodoro Timer.
+This is the main component of the Pomodoro Timer.
 It handles:

 - State management for the timer, including work duration, break duration, remaining time, and session progress.
 - Side-effects for saving and loading settings from `localStorage`.
-- Timer logic for countdown, session transitions, and statistics tracking.
+- Timer logic for the countdown, session transitions, and statistics tracking.
 - Timer control functions: Start, Pause, and Reset.

 ---

 ## Handling Hydration Mismatch

 This application is built with **React** and **Next.js**, which can cause **hydration mismatches** when certain client-side logic runs before the component is mounted.
-To address this issue, we use the `hasMounted` state, ensuring that client-only logic (like accessing `localStorage`) is only executed after the component has mounted.
+We use the `hasMounted` state to address this issue, ensuring that client-only logic (like accessing `localStorage`) is only executed after the component has mounted.

 ---